MVPuknowme/aura_wallet_core/README.md

 - `EMAIL_FROM_ADDRESS`: Email address to appear in the From header
 - `EMAIL_TO_RECIPIENTS`: Comma-separated list of recipient addresses

 You can customize the email subject, body, or schedule in `.github/workflows/weekly-email.yml`.
+Manual `workflow_dispatch` runs accept an optional `dry_run` input (`true`/`false`), which lets you preview the workflow logs without actually sending an email.
+The workflow uses a `concurrency` group to ensure only one weekly email run is active at a time.

 ## Basic Usage